 Geologic fractures are always under significant overburden stress.
 While stress has been shown to impact fluid flow through fractured media in a fundamental way, the impact of stress on tracer transport have not been investigated well.

-We recently demonstrated that an increase in the normal stress on a rough fracture can induce anomalous transport.
+We demonstrated that an increase in the normal stress on a rough fracture can induce anomalous transport.
 Normal stress transforms the fracture geometry from a relatively homogeneous to a very heterogeneous flow structure: as the mean fracture aperture decreases, the flow self-organizes into preferential-flow channels and stagnation zones.
-We are extending this line of research to discrete fracture networks.
-Figure below shows the emergence of preferential flow paths caused by change in stress orientation.
+We recently extended this line of research to discrete fracture networks.
+Figure below shows the emergence of preferential flow paths caused by change in far field stress orientation.

 More details will be updated soon.